 Douglas Frame (2012-present) is the past Associate Director of the Center for Hellenic Studies.
 He received his PhD from Harvard in 1971 and served as Associate Director of the CHS from 2000-2012.
 His publications include The Myth of Return in Early Greek Epic (1978) and Hippota Nestor (2009).

-Emily Greenwood (2021-present) is John M. Musser Professor of Classics and of African American Studies at Yale University.
+Emily Greenwood (2021-present) is the Laurance S. Rockefeller Professor of Classics and the University Center for Human Values at Princeton University.
 She studied Classics at Cambridge University, where she gained her BA, MPhil, and PhD degrees.
 After finishing her PhD she was a research fellow at St Catharine’s College, Cambridge (2000–2002), before joining the department of Classics at the University of St Andrews where she was lecturer in Greek from 2002–2008.
 She joined the Classics department at Yale in July 2009.
 She has a secondary appointment in the Department of African-American Studies.
 Her research interests include ancient Greek historiography, Greek prose literature of the fifth and fourth centuries BCE, twentieth century classical receptions (especially uses of Classics in Africa, Britain, the Caribbean, and Greece), Classics and Postcolonialism, and the theory and practice of translating the ‘classics’ of Greek and Roman literature.
 Her publications include Thucydides and the Shaping of History (Duckworth 2006) and Afro-Greeks: Dialogues Between Anglophone Caribbean Literature and Classics in the Twentieth Century (Oxford 2010).

 Leonard Muellner (2018-present) is Professor Emeritus of Classical Studies at Brandeis University.
 Educated at Harvard (Ph.D.
 1973), his scholarly interests center on Homeric epic, with special interests in historical linguistics, anthropological approaches to the study of myth, and the poetics of oral traditional poetry.
 He recently returned from participating in two conferences in Brazil, at the Classics departments of the Universidade São Paulo and the Universidade Federal de Minas Gerais in Belo Horizonte, where he spoke on “The metonymic relationship between Achilles and Patroklos and its consequences” (São Paulo) and “The Non-Reception of Homeric Poetry in Attic Vase Paintings of the 6th and 5th Centuries BCE: a Model and some Examples of its Application” (Belo Horizonte).
 An article by him on Visual and Verbal Art and Memory will appear in Chinese in the Chinese journal, National Art this coming spring; also this spring, an article by him on the First Thousand Years of Greek will appear in Digital Classical Philology.
 Ancient Greek and Latin in the Digital Revolution, edited by Monica Berti.

-Gregory Nagy (1997-2000, ex officio 2000-2021 as Director of CHS, 2021-present) has been the Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature at Harvard University since 1984.
-He also served as the Director of the Center for Hellenic Studies from 2000-2021 and is currently the Curator of the Milman Parry Collection of Oral Literature.
-Professor Nagy has served as Chair of the Harvard University Classics Department and as President of the American Philological Association.
-A renowned authority in the field of Homeric and related Greek studies, Professor Nagy’s numerous honors include a Guggenheim Fellowship and the Goodwin Award of Merit of the American Philological Association for his book, The Best of the Achaeans (1979).
+Gregory Nagy (1997-2000, ex officio 2000-2021 as Director of CHS, 2021-present) is the Francis Jones Professor of Classical Greek Literature and Professor of Comparative Literature at Harvard University.
+He is also a Curator of the Milman Parry Collection of Oral Literature at Harvard University.
+He served as the Director of the Center for Hellenic Studies from 2000 to 2021.
+Earlier, from 1994 to 2000, Professor Nagy served as Chair of the Harvard University Classics Department.
+In 1989 to 1990, he was elected President of the American Philological Association.
+An authority in Homeric and related Greek studies, Professor Nagy’s honors include a Guggenheim Fellowship, also the Goodwin Award of Merit of the American Philological Association for his book, The Best of the Achaeans (1979).
 Other publications include Greek Dialects and the Transformation of an Indo-European Process (1970), Comparative Studies in Greek and Indic Meter (1974), Pindar’s Homer: The Lyric Possession of an Epic Past (1990), Greek Mythology and Poetics (1990), Poetry as Performance: Homer and Beyond (1996), Homeric Questions (1996), Plato’s Rhapsody and Homer’s Music (2002), Homeric Responses (2004), Homer’s Text and Language (2004), Homer the Classic (2008), Homer the Preclassic (2009), and The Ancient Greek Hero in 24 Hours (2013).
-He has edited or co-edited various volumes and written almost a hundred articles and reviews.
-Professor Nagy has lectured widely in North America and Europe on a great range of topics, especially concentrated in Homeric and Archaic Greek questions.
-He is a strong proponent of the use of technology in teaching, and in the teaching and use of student writing in the core curriculum.
+He has edited or co-edited various volumes and written numerous articles and reviews.
+The teaching and research of Nagy over the years has centered on archaic as well as classical Greek poetry and prose.
+He is an enthusiastic advocate of applying information technology to the study of “classical” traditions in the broadest sense of the word.
+CV [PDF]

 Nikolaos Papazarkadas (2014-present) is the Nicholas C. Petris Professor of Classics at the University of California, Berkeley, and the Chair of the S. B. Aleshire Center for the Study of Greek Epigraphy.
 He specializes in Greek history, archaeology, and epigraphy, having published extensively on inscriptions from Athens, Thebes, and the Cyclades, and he is one of the four senior editors of the Supplementum Epigraphicum Graecum.
 His monograph Sacred and Public Land in Ancient Athens was published in 2011 by Oxford University Press.
 He is the editor of numerous collected volumes, most recently (co-edited with Carlos Noreña) From Document to History: Epigraphic Insights into the Greco-Roman World (Brill Studies in Greek and Roman Epigraphy no. 12, Leiden and Boston 2019).
 He is currently preparing a new corpus of Boeotian inscriptions (IG VII2) for the Inscriptiones Graecae series with an international team of scholars under the aegis of the Berlin Academy.